Once upon an SP time, there were three awesome articles detailing the history of SummitPost (up through 2006).

 Manipulation-- SP used to have a Photo of the Hour.
 For an hour, the picture that got the highest score the previous hour was on the front page.
 This was an obvious boost to getting POTD and, eventually, POTW, and you would see members posting a picture at, say, 9:00 or 9:01.
 But they would only post one picture, two or three at the most, not wanting to flood out the one they wanted people to vote on.
 And you would see people post their best pictures shortly after midnight SP Time in order to maximize the time they would have to accumulate votes for POTD.

 Deception-- something shown to be true time and time again is that many SPers either like, or are completely duped by, photoshopped pictures.
 Sometimes it is “merely” ridiculous color effects that nevertheless get some people excited and believing; one now-dormant member submitted many an obviously over-saturated picture, but it didn't prevent the swooning and the adulation.
-Once, out of curiosity and for fun, this article's author posted a picture and then posted a copy with the saturation bumped up to the max; the original was good and the copy clearly more dramatic but also clearly manipulated, yet the copy got more votes.
-But the most egregious was a member who had some highly rated photos that turned out to be fraudulent.
-He would take a dramatic scene and then use clip art or even someone else’s picture (not one belonging to an SP member but rather to a pro photographer or a member of another website) to insert an animal into the scene in a spectacular fashion.
+Once, out of curiosity and for fun, I posted a picture and then posted a copy with the saturation bumped up to the max; the original was good and the copy clearly more dramatic but also clearly manipulated, yet the copy got more votes.
+But the most egregious was a once-popular member who had some highly rated photos that turned out to be fraudulent.
+He would take a dramatic scene, and not always one he had actually shot, and then use clip art or even someone else’s picture (not one belonging to an SP member but rather to a pro photographer or a member of another website) to insert an animal into the scene in a spectacular fashion.
 Some of the Elves and a few other members were onto him for a long time and finally called him on it when they had the proof, but few others seemed to suspect anything; his phony pictures generated high scores and garnered numerous comments showering praise upon him.
 After he was exposed, he deleted his pictures and fled the site.
 (Sad though the author is to admit this, some Elves routinely voted on and complimented his pictures, and some Elves still partake in the club mentality that continues to infect the site.)

 Being disgruntled with the voting system and the POTD/POTW scene was not the only thing that contributed to a decline in voting, but it had a larger role than many acknowledge or understand.